 How to optimise your knowledge base content

 The other side to the SEO coin comes in the shape of content SEO.
-This is an ongoing process that needs to be incorporated in every knowledge base article that you produce.
+This is an ongoing process that needs to be incorporated in every knowledge base article that you write.
 Because knowledge bases are content-heavy, this type of SEO offers a great opportunity for them.

 Pick your keywords carefully